ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 Equation \eqref{diff_eigen} looks very much like equation \eqref{matrix}, but with one important difference:
 It is now a scalar equation for the time evolution of $a_k$.
-In fact, it is an ordinary differential equation which is among the first that students learn to solve: that solution is an exponential:
+In fact, it the solution of this ordinary differential equation is among the first that students of calculus learn to find: an exponential:

 \begin{equation}
 a_k(t) = a_k(0) e^{\lambda_k t}